xpqz/dyalog-docs/language-reference-guide/docs/system-functions/shell.md

 | `('Callback' fn)` | This is identical to the other callback format, with the difference that the data is converted into lines of text in the same way as when the `'Array'` format is used, using heuristics to determine the line endings and text encoding. |
 | `n` | When the destination is a scalar integer, it is treated as a shorthand for either `('Stream' n)` or `('File' n)`, depending on the sign of the integer.
 All non-negative numbers are treated as stream IDs, while negative numbers are treated as native file ties.

-The default if not specified is `0 2⍴0`, but see [Default redirections](#default-redirections).
+The default if not specified is `0 2⍴0`, but see [Default Redirections](#default-redirections).

 #### Callbacks
 The callbacks supported by the `(Callback fn)` and `(Callback fn encodingOrType)` destinations are described here in more detail.

 The callback function is invoked either monadically or dyadically, depending on the format of `fn`.
-A simple character vector is understood as the name of the function to call, while a 2-element vector `(name leftarg)` specifies the character vector name, and some arbitrary data to be passed as the left argument to the callback function.
+A simple character vector is understood as the name of the function to call, while a two-element vector `(name leftarg)` specifies the character vector name, and some arbitrary data to be passed as the left argument to the callback function.

-When `encodingOrType` is a scalar integer, specifying a data type, the callback is said to be run in "simple vector mode", and otherwise it runs in "line mode". `(Callback fn)` without an explicit encoding is similar, but the text encoding is deduced automatically on the first call to the callback, and reused for subsequent calls.
+When `encodingOrType` is a scalar integer, specifying a data type, the callback is said to be run in *simple vector mode*, and otherwise it runs in *line mode*. `(Callback fn)` without an explicit encoding is similar, but the text encoding is deduced automatically on the first call to the callback, and reused for subsequent calls.

 The right argument is a namespace which contains the members described in the table below.
 The namespace is created once for each callback specification, and updated just before each call.